emacs-mirror/emacs/mps/manual/source/reference/index.rst

 .. c:type:: mps_addr_t (*mps_fmt_class_t)(mps_addr_t addr)

-    The type of the :term:`class method` of an :term:`object format`.
+    The type of the class method of an :term:`object format`.

     ``addr`` is the address of the object whose class is of interest.

-    Returns an address that is related to the class or type of the object, for passing on to support tools, or a null pointer if this is not possible.
+    Returns an address that is related to the class or type of the object, or a null pointer if this is not possible.

     It is recommended that a null pointer be returned for :term:`padding objects <padding object>` and :term:`forwarding
     objects <forwarding object>`.

-    The exact meaning of the return value is up to the :term:`client program`, but it would typically bear some relation to a class or type in the client program.
-The client may have objects that represent classes or types.
-These may be associated with strings via :c:func:`mps_telemetry_intern` and
-    :c:func:`mps_telemetry_label`.

     .. topics::